NEC 220.87 for EV Chargers: Using Recorded Demand in a Service-Load Check (2026)

 Where 220.87 Sits in the ChargeRight Workflow

-The right framing: 220.82 is the default because it works without any input the homeowner does not already have.
-220.87 is the upgrade path when the data is available.
-For an occupied dwelling with 12 months of utility history, 220.87 is the more accurate number and the one an honest quote should lead with.
+The right framing: 220.83(A) is the default because it matches what a homeowner adding a load to an existing panel is actually asking, and it works without any input the homeowner does not already have.
+220.87 is the upgrade path when utility data is available.
+It is a different permitted evidence path; the locally adopted code, documentation, and AHJ determine whether it can support the permit decision.

 When 220.87 Triggers a Real Upgrade Conversation